aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn.md

 * Periodically send keep alive traffic to keep the tunnel active.
 * Force a failover to the other tunnel in case of issues with the current tunnel.

-## 2. Review the Resources to Configure
+## 2. Review Resources to Configure

 In this section you'll be configuring resources in the **`network-prod`** AWS account that you established earlier.

-In later sections, you'll be creating test and production VPCs in other AWS accounts and taking steps to attach those VPCs to the Transit Gateway that you're establishing in the **`network-prod`** AWS account.
+In later sections, you'll be creating test and production VPCs in other AWS accounts and taking steps to attach those VPCs to the transit gateway that you're establishing in the **`network-prod`** AWS account.

 The resources you'll be configuring in this section within the **`network-prod`** AWS account include:
 * Customer gateway